 The Rest of the Story:

-Heidi and her husband are busy raising three tween daughters who keep them laughing and attending softball games, tennis matches, riding lessons, and musicals.
+Heidi and her husband are busy raising three daughters who keep them laughing and attending tennis and golf matches, show choir concerts, and musicals.
 In her remaining free time, Heidi enjoys reading, fundraising for her children’s school, cheering for Wisconsin sports teams, and catching up with friends at home.